BenCowen/SparseCoding/README.md

 Tools I'm working on:
 - morphological component analysis tools
 - [Beyond Backprop](https://arxiv.org/abs/1806.09077) style layer-parallelized training
-- Update README beyond this point

-## Below here hasn't been updated since 2018...

-# Sparse Coding Background
+# Formal Sparse Coding Background
 It is often useful to represent a signal or image in terms of its basic building blocks.
 For example, a smiley-face can be efficiently described as "a circle, two dots, and a curve".
 At least, that is more efficient than "pixel 1: value 0.1.
 Pixel 2: value 1" and so on for thousands of pixels.